 This sale is similar to the subject in zoning, use, and flood zone.
-While the sale is older, the property has superior soil quality compared to the subject.
-Overall, the superior soils indicate a value below \$8,032 per acre for the subject property.
+While the sale is older, the property has superior soil quality compared to the subject, in addition the property is superior in terms of usability, as it is completely farmable compared to the subject.
+Overall, the superior soils and superior usability indicate a value below \$8,032 per acre for the subject property.